marianamartiyns/Multivariate-LogisticRegression/README.md

 ### > 🧩 Data Cleaning, Data Wrangling, and Model

-- [x] Removal of constant and non-useful columns for modeling
+- [x] Drop of constant and non-useful columns for modeling
 - [x] Standardization of numerical features
 - [x] One-hot encoding of categorical features
 - [x] Train-test split of data